TJGaspar/MEAN-MEARN1/README.md

 *********************************************************************************
 Requirements
 *********************************************************************************
-To use this API youll need to install postman or a similar tool
+To use this API youll need to install postman or a similar tool.
+Also make sure the port 3000 is free

 *********************************************************************************
 How to install